FM (No Static at All): Lyrics

-In his analysis of the song's lyrics, Breithaupt recounts how, in the film, disc jockeys at a popular FM radio station take it over to prevent the station's management from capitulating to the demands of advertisers, reaffirming the values of the idiosyncratic, DJ-driven freeform and progressive FM rock stations that had emerged in the medium's early years during the late 1960s.
-But by 1978, he observes, "FM rock radio had evolved ... into one of music's chief promotional tools, and as such, was ripe for ridicule."
+In his analysis of the song's lyrics, Breithaupt recounted how in the film, disc jockeys at a popular FM radio station take it over to prevent the station's management from capitulating to the demands of advertisers, reaffirming the values of the idiosyncratic, DJ-driven freeform and progressive FM rock stations that had emerged in the medium's early years during the late 1960s.
+But by 1978, he observed, "FM rock radio had evolved ... into one of music's chief promotional tools, and as such, was ripe for ridicule."
 Breithaupt notes the irony that the battle at the center of the film's plot had, "by 1978 ... already been fought and lost in every major market in North America" where the more commercially oriented album-oriented rock (AOR) had become the dominant FM format.

-Since the film and its double-album soundtrack otherwise took themselves so seriously, "it fell to Steely Dan to interject a little wit into the proceedings," Breithaupt suggests.
+Breithaupt suggested that "it fell to Steely Dan to interject a little wit into the proceedings".
 The song's first verse celebrates partying barefoot with cheap "grapefruit wine", but the narrator (Fagen) is dismayed by the music selection playing on the accompanying FM radio—"nothing but blues and Elvis / And somebody else's favorite songs," instead of the "hungry reggae" and "funked-up Muzak" he would like to hear.
 Other listeners, he realizes, are indifferent to the specifics of the radio playlist: "The girls don't seem to care ... as long as the mood is right ... as long as they play till dawn".
 The chorus's overlapping harmonies of "no static at all" suggest a station identification.
 But it seems "less like a technical boast than an admission that nothing on the airwaves was likely to surprise anyone," Breithaupt writes.
 "In its haste to wipe out background noise, FM had forgotten all about foreground noise."